Benedict CumberbatchThe Grinch

 Cumberbatch was appointed Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in the 2015 Birthday Honours for his services to the performing arts and to charity.

 Cumberbatch's engagement to theatre and opera director Sophie Hunter, whom he has known for 17 years, was announced in the "Forthcoming Marriages" section of The Times newspaper on November 5, 2014.
 On February 14, 2015, the couple married at the 12th century Church of St. Peter and St. Paul on the Isle of Wight followed by a reception at Mottistone Manor.
-They have three sons, Christopher Carlton (born 2015), Hal Auden (born 2017), and Finn (born 2019).More
+They have two sons, Christopher Carlton (born 2015) and Hal Auden (born 2017).More